Evidence Act 2006: Reviews and amendments

-Section 202 of the Act requires the Minister of Justice to instruct the Law Commission to review the Act every 5 years.
+As enacted, Section 202 of the Act required the Minister of Justice to instruct the Law Commission to review the Act every 5 years.
 The minimum terms of reference include examining the operation of the Act's provision since the last review, and whether the provision should be retained, amended or repealed.
+The requirement for the Law Commission to conduct periodic reviews was repealed in 2022.

 The first review was initiated in February 2012, with the Law Commission reporting back in March 2013.
 The resulting recommendations were incorporated into the Evidence Amendment Act 2016.

-The second review was initiated in February 2017, with the Law Commission required to report back by February 2019.
+The second review was initiated in February 2017, with the Law Commission reporting back in February 2019.

+The third review was initiated in May 2022, with the Law Commission reporting back in February 2024.